walberh96/Waycast/README.md

 # Waycast

-Waycast is a cross-platform TUI “script package manager” that organizes, validates, installs dependencies for, and runs scripts as shareable **script packages**.
+Waycast is a cross-platform TUI “script package manager” **written in Rust** that organizes, validates, installs dependencies for, and runs scripts as shareable **script packages**.
 Each package includes a generated `manifest.json` that describes how to run the script, what it depends on, and how it should be validated.

 ---

 ## Features

+* **Written in Rust**
 * **Cross-platform:** Windows, Linux, macOS
 * **TUI-first workflow:** browse, search, and run scripts without leaving the terminal
 * **Wizard-based package creation:** add scripts through prompts (no manual manifest writing required)